 If you would like to use a locker, you must bring your ID (CNU ID or driver's license) to the Welcome Desk in The Trieshmann Health and Fitness Pavilion.
 In exchange, you will receive a key to a locker.
-After storing your belongings in the locker, we will even hold onto the key for you while you exercise or recreate.
+When you are finished or at the end of your workout, return the key to the Welcome Desk Attendant, and they will give you back your CNU ID.
 This service is FREE.